John F. Schrank Letters

 Copyright retained by the authors of items in these papers, or their descendants, as stipulated by United States copyright law.

 John Flamming Schrank was born in Bavaria on March 5, 1876.
-He came to the United States when he was nine with his parents, who died not long after and left him to live and work with his uncle in New York.
+When he was nine, he came to the United States with his parents, who died not long after, leaving him to live and work with his uncle in New York.
 After the uncle also died, Schrank moved around the East Coast and grew to be very religious.
 In a dream, Schrank believed the ghost of assassinated President William McKinley told him he needed to kill President Teddy Roosevelt as a warning to presidents seeking a third term.

 On October 14, 1912, Schrank attempted to assasinate Roosevelt while he was campaigning for reelection in Milwaukee, Wisconsin.
 He had followed Roosevelt from New Orleans and waited until Roosevelt emerged from his hotel to shoot him.
 The bullet lodged itself in Roosevelt's chest muscle, but did not do as much damage as it might have, ater hitting his steel eyeglass case and a 50-page copy of his speech first.